 But why does a seam ripper require sharpening and how can you sharpen a seam ripper?

-To answer these questions, we have to look at different parts of the seam ripper.
+Let’s first look at the different parts of the seam ripper.
 Usually, a seam ripper consists of a handle, a point, a J-curve, a red ball, a neck, a handle, and a cover.
 The point here is very sharp, though it is not the part that cuts your threads.
 To cut the thread the sharp edge of the J-curve is used.

 1. Sharpen a Seam Ripper With Steel Wool